tinygo-org/tinygo-site/content/microcontrollers/arduino-nano33-iot.md

 You can download BOSSA from https://github.com/shumatech/BOSSA/releases/download/1.9.1/bossa-x64-1.9.1.msi

-*VERY IMPORTANT*: During the installation, you much choose to install into `c:\Program Files`.
+*VERY IMPORTANT*: During the installation, you must choose to install into `c:\Program Files`.
 The installer might have the wrong path, so edit it to match  `c:\Program Files`.

 After the installation, you must add BOSSA to your PATH: